 Relapse prevention can include some of the following practices:

-Identifying triggers is the process of pointing out different things which make your brain crave drugs and alcohol.
+Identifying triggers is the process of pointing out different things that make your brain crave drugs and alcohol.
 This is one of the most important steps, as it will help shape your relapse prevention plan.

 Maintaining an Attitude of Gratitude